def1ant1/RusticUI/examples/select-menu-yew/README.md

 The app hydrates the server snapshot, fetches region data asynchronously, and keeps the select fully controlled via Yew state hooks.
-Every interactive element exposes deterministic `data-automation` attributes so CI tooling can exercise the workflow without relying on brittle CSS selectors.
+Every interactive element exposes deterministic `data-rustic` attributes so CI tooling can exercise the workflow without relying on brittle CSS selectors.

 Disabled regions can be toggled directly on the headless state machine without